Data gaps and opportunities

 - live in rural and remote areas

 - are from culturally and linguistically diverse (CALD) communities

 - are carers or receiving care.

-Between 2000 and 2022, the National Health and Medical Research Council (NHMRC) has expended $1.7 billion towards research relevant to female health.
+Between 2000 and 2022, the National Health and Medical Research Council (NHMRC) has expended $386 million towards research relevant to male health.

-From its inception in 2015, to 31 March 2023 the Medical Research Future Fund has invested $196.4 million in 92 grants with a focus on female health research.
-This includes research grants focussing on clinical trials, treatment and support for metastatic breast cancer, endometriosis research, ovarian and other female reproductive tract cancers, as well as long-term maternal health and wellbeing of females.
+For its inception in 2015 to 31 March 2023, the Medical Research Future Fund has invested $31.05 million in 12 grants with a focus on male health research.
+This includes research grants focussing on suicide prevention, prostate cancer, and male fertility, such as:

 Data sources and quality